 It is not uncommon for people to skip or miss a fast, whether intentionally or unintentionally.
-Islam offers great flexibility when it comes to fasting.
-Yes, it is a compulsory act on every able man and woman of the Islamic faith.
+Islam offers great flexibility when it comes to fasting, as long as the individual has a valid reason to miss the fast.
+Yes, it is a compulsory act for every able man and woman of the Islamic faith.
 However, there are certain requirements that must be met first before a person is deemed eligible to fast.

 “Prophet Mohammad (PBUH) that Muslims aren’t allowed to fast on the Eid-ul-Fitr and Eid-ul-Adha.”
 [Sahih Bukhari]

 The instructions about making up missed fast days are pretty simple.
 All one has to do is observe one fast against the one fast that they missed.
-So if you have missed three fasts, you have to fast for three more days.
+So, if you have missed three fasts, you have to fast for three more days.
 These days are to be designated by you at your convenience, just as long as they are not days of Eid.
 If you have any missed fasts for previous days, you can also make those up.
 Islam offers a great deal of flexibility when it comes to making up for missed fasts; all that is required is the will and the intention of the individual to actually go through with it.

 If you need to make up for missed fasting, you should spend Eid-ul-Fitr celebrating the successful completion of the month of Ramadan and then start fasting in the days after that.
 The month that comes after Ramadan is Shawwal, which is the 10th Islamic month according to the Islamic lunar calendar.
-It is a great month to make up for missed fasts and ideal in the sense that since it follows after Ramadan, when the body is still in the fasting mindset and can easily cope with a few additional days of fasting.
-Also, since the individual is free to select the day they want to fast on in advance, Muslims can easily opt for weekends or their day off so that they can go through their fast and not push their body to the limits.
+It is a great month to make up for missed fasts and ideal in the sense that since it follows after Ramadan when the body is still in the fasting mindset and can easily cope with a few additional days of fasting.
+Also, since the individual is free to select the day they want to fast in advance, Muslims can easily opt for weekends or their day off so that they can go through their fast and not push their body to the limits.